outl1ne/nova-sortable/README.md

 # Nova Page Manager

-This [Laravel Nova](https://nova.laravel.com) package allows you to reorder models in a Nova resource's index view.
+This [Laravel Nova](https://nova.laravel.com) package allows you to reorder models in a Nova resource's index view using drag & drop.

 ## Requirements